KTH-Nek5000/BO_GP/README.md

    - source: https://github.com/SheffieldML/GPyOpt
    - documentation: https://sheffieldml.github.io/GPyOpt/

-4. OpenFOAM 7
+4. OpenFOAM 7 (or 6)

 # Note:
   - When you change the structure of geometry
-    - create new inflow from precursor using bl_inflow.py
+    - create new inflow from precursor using bl_inflow.py (precursor results required)
     - check blockMeshDict
     - update OFinput.dat